KlickyMao/emqx-enterprise-docs-en/overview.rst

 Fastlane Subscription
 ---------------------

-EMQ X supports Fastlane Subscription, it greatly enhanced the message routing efficience and is thus very suitable for big data collection of IoT applications.
+EMQ X supports Fastlane Subscription, it can greatly enhance the message routing efficiency and is thus very suitable for big data collection of IoT applications.

 .. image:: _static/images/fastlane.png